 Women and girls in particular are disadvantaged in Nepal.
 Only about half of girls are able to read or write.
 Lack of education among girls usually means early marriage and child-bearing: 34% of Nepali girls are married by arrangement before they turn 16 and 7% are married under the age of 10.

 Please select the link below for more information:

-We continue to work with the government and other organizations such as the Department of Education, Child Heath Division, Central Child Welfare Board & District Welfare Boards, District Public Health Offices, UNICEF and many more to ensure the longevity and success of our program.
+We continue to work with the government and other organisations such as the Department of Education, Child Heath Division, Central Child Welfare Board & District Welfare Boards, District Public Health Offices, UNICEF and many more to ensure the longevity and success of our programmes.